davidgiga1993/mixing-station-docs/docs/ui-controls.md

 - GEQ: **Double tap** to reset the value

 ## Sliders
+The behavior of the sliders can be configured in the [app settings](settings/user_session.md).
+Default behavior:

 - **Double tap** to reset the value to the default
 - **Drag** to change the value